Wyoming vs. Hawaii NCAA Football Odds, Plays and Insights | November 27, 2021

 Wyoming Stats and Trends

-- In Wyoming's 11 games this year, it has four wins against the spread.

-- The Cowboys have yet to cover the spread this season when favored by 10.5 points or more.
+- This season, the Cowboys are winless against the spread when entering a game as a favorite of 10.5 points or more.

-- Wyoming's games this year have gone over the total in five out of 10 opportunities (50%).
+- Wyoming's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- Wyoming is 2-0-1 against the spread and 3-0 overall this season when the team notches more than 32.8 points.

-- The Cowboys rack up 365.8 yards per game, 92 fewer yards than the 457.8 the Rainbow Warriors allow per contest.
+- The Cowboys collect 365.8 yards per game, 92 fewer yards than the 457.8 the Rainbow Warriors allow per outing.

-- In games that Wyoming piles up more than 457.8 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Wyoming amasses more than 457.8 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Cowboys have 17 turnovers, 10 fewer than the Rainbow Warriors have takeaways (27).
+- The Cowboys have turned the ball over 17 times this season, 10 fewer than the Rainbow Warriors have forced (27).

 - Find the latest spread and moneyline odds for Wyoming at SISportsbook.